Fahad-102/Fahad-102/README.md

 ---

 ## 👨‍💻 About Me
-I'm a passionate full-stack developer who enjoys building modern, high-performance web applications.
+I'm a passionate full-stack developer with a solid technical foundation holding a **BSc in CSE** and an **MSc in Data Analytics and Design Thinking for Business**.
+I enjoy building modern, high-performance web applications that merge robust engineering with user-centric design.

 I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
 Currently, I'm focused on expanding my knowledge in **GraphQL** and **Docker** while working on exciting real-world projects.
-Feel free to reach out if you want to talk about **web development**, open-source, or cool tech ideas!
+Feel free to reach out if you want to talk about **web development**, data, open-source, or cool tech ideas!

 ---